Without a living will, you risk:

 This person will be able to make medical decisions on your behalf.

-They will be the point of contact for your medical team.
+They will be the point of contact for the medical staff.

 And they can make decisions on situations not covered in your living will.